Magayaga/xenly/README.md

 <h1 align="center">Xenly programming language</h1>

+<h4 align="center">Dense, multiverse, and the successor of the C programming language</h4>

 **Xenly** (formerly known as **Xenon**) is a compiled high-level, multi-paradigm, general-purpose programming language designed primarily for command-line interfaces, web servers, and applications.
 It was originally written in **C programming language** and created and developed by [Cyril John Magayaga](https://github.com/magayaga), who is best known for the creating [Hyzero](https://github.com/magayaga/hyzero) programming language, [Nanomath](https://github.com/magayaga/nanomath) command-based scientific and programming calculator, and [Concat](https://github.com/magayaga/concat) command-based concatenate and print files.

 Xenly programming language should be command-line interfaces, web servers, and desktop applications.
 It is static and dynamic typing, readability, usability, and flexibility.